s-saisw/studyGroup/README.md

 - Chapter 22: Multi-Unit and Combinatorial Auctions (in Japanese)

 ## Papers
-- Economic Impact of Social Ties : Burchardi, K. B., & Hassan, T. A. (2013)
 - Educational Reform, Ability, and Family Background : Meghir, C., & Palme, M. (2005)
 - Minimum wage effects across state borders : Dube, A., Lester, T. W., & Reich, M. (2010)
+- Economic Impact of Social Ties : Burchardi, K. B., & Hassan, T. A. (2013)
+- Effects of the minimum wage on employment dynamics : Meer, J., & West, J. (2016)

 ### Behavioral economics
+- Procrastination and Obedience : Akerlof, G. A. (1991)
 - Doing It Now or Later : O'Donoghue, T., & Rabin, M. (1999)
-- Procrastination and Obedience : Akerlof, G. A. (1991)
+- Procrastination, Deadlines, and Performance: Ariely, D., & Wertenbroch, K. (2002)
 - Paying Not to Go to the Gym : DellaVigna, S., & Malmendier, U. (2006)
-- Procrastination, Deadlines, and Performance: Ariely, D., & Wertenbroch, K. (2002)